knamdev-git/knamdev-git/README.md

 - 👋 Hi, I’m Kanha Namdev.
-- 👀 I’m interested in Software developer , and Software Developer .
+- 👀 I’m interested in Software developer , and Web Development .
 - 🌱 I’m currently learning and exploring as Btech candidate.
 - 📫 How to reach me :-
   Linkedin:- https://www.linkedin.com/in/kanha-namdev-b18aab257